felixp7/lunar-logo/README.md

 	$ ./lunar.py sqrt add mul 3 3 mul 4 4
 	5.0

 That's right, you can type Lunar Logo code at a Bash prompt without escaping it (within reason).
-For a bigger sample, put this code in a file, say `benchmark1.lulz`:
+For a bigger sample, put this code in a file, say `repl.lulz`:

-	-- Loop-and-math benchmark
-	make start timer
+	print [Welcome to Lunar Logo.
+Enter your commands, or BYE to quit.] while [true] do
+		type >
+		type space
-	make a 1
+		make cmd readline
-	for i 1 1000 1 do
-		make a add div :a 2 div :a 3
+		if eq 0 count :cmd do
+			continue
 		end
-	print :a
-	make finish timer
-	print sub :finish :start
+		if eq bye lowercase first :cmd do break
+		end
+		foreach i results parse :cmd do
+			if neq :i nil do
+				show :i
+			end
+		end
+	end

 Now you can load it as follows:

-	$ ./lunar.py load benchmark1.lulz
+	$ ./lunar.py load repl.lulz
-	6.588005489477243e-80
-	0.216841399

-Yes, it's slow.
-You're not going to write real time games in Lunar Logo.
-Still reasonably fast for something implemented in a few hundred lines of Python.
-Speaking of which.
+Indeed, Lunar Logo doesn't need a built-in interactive mode because you can code one yourself in just a few lines!

 Features
 --------